Philippus/elastic4s/README.md

 * Deprecated implicit conversion of a tuple to an index/type has been removed.
 So instead of "index" -> "type", you should use "index" / "type", which has been the default since 2.4.0.
 Or even better, don't use the type at all anymore, see point above.
 * The String field type has been removed, which has been deprecated since 5.0.0.
 Use textField or keywordField.

+###### 5.4.5

+* UnmappableCharacterException when operating non-ASCII characters #928.
+This would cause exceptions if your requests had non-ascii characters and was introduced in 5.4.3.

 ###### 5.4.4

 * TCP Client was not setting types correctly for delete by query #942